Aptitudetech/shei/README.md

         * Display all SO Work Order with the Project Status

 * New/Modified Document
+    * Item
+        * Set Maintain Stock to false by default
     * Price Configurator Setting
     * Price Configurator Item
     * States per Country